block-commons/block-commons/content/crypto-governance-research/overviews/polkadot/index.md

 All validators receive the same basic reward for participation in block production, regardless of how much each validator has staked.
 There is however a system of "[era points](https://wiki.polkadot.network/docs/en/maintain-guides-validator-payout#era-points)" whereby validators that perform specific actions (producing blocks and uncles, issuing validity statements for parachains) get points which entitle them to extra rewards at the end of that era.
 It is also possible for users to offer validators tips for including blocks.

 The bonds which validators (and nominators) stake are slashed if the validator is found to be misbehaving.
 Unlike rewards, slashing _is_ proportional to amount staked, so another reason not to stake too much with one validator.
+Each nominator can nominate up to 16 validators.

 The slashing system is fairly complex, with 4 levels of misconduct and punishment slashes of 0.1% - 10% for level 1-3, all the way up to 100% for a level 4 offence.
 For level 4 offences there is an off chain voting process to decide how much will be slashed and how much of that amount will go to the validator who provided evidence of the offence (generally up to 10% of the slashed amount).